-He was born in upstate New York in 1851 and attended a military academy before enrolling at Rutgers College where he began a classical education: Latin, Greek, Mathematics, Natural History and Rhetoric.
+He was born in upstate New York in 1851 and attended a military academy before enrolling at Rutgers College where he began a classical education: Latin, Greek, Mathematics, Natural History, and Rhetoric.

-Lacking sufficient funds to continue his formal education, he dropped out of college in his second year, and, in 1871, signed up for the U.S. Army Signal Corp that had just established a weather station in Santa Fe, New Mexico.
+Lacking sufficient funds to continue his formal education, he dropped out of college in his second year, and, in 1871, signed up for the U.S. Army Signal Corps that had just established a weather station in Santa Fe, New Mexico.
 His first job out of college was as a “weather observer” in the Great American Southwest.

 The Tombstone Years

 Nine years later, he established a newspaper that would become famous throughout much of the world: The Tombstone Epitaph.
 He helped organize the Tombstone Vigilance Committee to fight the prevailing lawlessness of the early 1880’s.
 He became Tombstone’s first mayor elected under the new city charter of 1881.
 There he became a lifelong friend of Wyatt Earp.
 When Wyatt, his brothers Virgil and Morgan, and Wyatt’s close friend Doc Holliday, shot and killed 3 “cowboys” on Fremont Street near the OK Corral, he was one of their staunchest supporters.

 While Clum is mostly remembered today for publishing accounts of the most famous gunfight in Old West history and its bloody aftermath, he was equally proud of another accomplishment before his Tombstone days.

 San Carlos Apache Indian Reservation